-A Corporate Governance Group comprising key Officers and 2 Cabinet Members is in place to inform and monitor progress on issues affecting Governance, including the Code of Corporate Governance, which was approved by Council in June 2012.
-The most recent update to the Code, which recognised the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives and Senior Managers (SOLACE) 'Framework for Delivering Good Governance in Local Government', was received and endorsed by the Governance & Audit Committee in July 2021.
+A Corporate Governance Group comprising key Officers and 2 Cabinet Members is in place to inform and monitor progress on issues affecting Governance, including the Code of Corporate Governance, approved by Council in June 2012 and updated by the Governance and Audit Committee in March 2016, and revisited and presented to Governance and Audit Committee in July 2021.
+The Chair of the Governance and Audit Committee in July 2021.
+The Chair of the Governance and Audit committee in July 2021.
 The Chair of the Governance and Audit Committee is invited to the Corporate Governance Group meetings in an observer capacity.